yfphoon/IntroToWML/README.md

 ## Introduction to IBM Watson Machine Learning Lab
 This repository contains analytic assets for the Lab.
-The iPython Notebook is designed to run on
+The Jupyter Notebook is designed to run on
 <a href="https://datascience.ibm.com" target="_blank">IBM Data Science Experience</a>.

 There is 1 notebook to work through in this exercise.